blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

                 - ALERT_HOSTNAME=localhost
                 - ALERT_MAX_HEAP_SIZE=<NEW_HEAP_SIZE>
     ```
     - Define the container memory limit.
-Add 'mem_limit' to the service description.
+Add the deploy section to the alert service description.
     ```
         alert:
+            deploy:
+                resources:
+                    limits: {memory: <NEW_HEAP_SIZE + 256M>}
-            mem_limit: <NEW_HEAP_SIZE + 256M>
+                    reservations: {memory: <NEW_HEAP_SIZE + 256M>}:
     ```
     Note:
-        The ALERT_MAX_HEAP_SIZE and the container mem_limit settings should not be exactly the same.
+        The ALERT_MAX_HEAP_SIZE and the container deploy.resources settings should not be exactly the same.
-        The container mem_limit setting is the maximum memory allocated to the container.
+        The container deploy.resources setting is the maximum memory allocated to the container.
         Additional memory does not get allocated to it.
         The maximum heap size in Java is the maximum size of the heap in the Java virtual machine (JVM), but the JVM also uses additional memory.
         Therefore, the ALERT_MAX_HEAP_SIZE environment variable must be less than the amount defined in the mem_limit which is set for the container.
-        Synopsys recommends setting the mem_limit using the following formula: ALERT_MAX_HEAP_SIZE + 256M.
+        Synopsys recommends setting the deploy.resources using the following formula: ALERT_MAX_HEAP_SIZE + 256M.

             ALERT_MAX_HEAP_SIZE = 4096M
+            limits = ALERT_MAX_HEAP_SIZE + 256M = 4096M + 256M = 4352M
-            mem_limit = ALERT_MAX_HEAP_SIZE + 256M = 4096M + 256M = 4352M
+            reservations = ALERT_MAX_HEAP_SIZE + 256M = 4096M + 256M = 4352M

 Example:
 - Change the memory limit from 2G to 4G.